chandra1sekar/data-engineering/14-Patterns-for-Data-Pipelines/sync-slides.md

 - future - `course-content` tagged by semester

 ::: notes
-You'll maintain access to `mids-w205-<instructor>/course-content` and this semester will be tagged `spring2018`
+- You'll maintain access to `mids-w205-<instructor>/course-content`
+- This semester will be tagged `spring2018`
+- Explain will add read access for main course content (fund of data eng)
+- Explain tagging
+- Will have access to the version you had + updates for the future
 :::

 #